SysLLMatic: Large Language Models are Software System Optimizers: SysLLMatic: Design and Implementation

-To identify the performance hotspots corresponding to the precise locations where CPU samples were collected, we proceed as follows.
-Let $t$ represent a designated application-level method used to filter out system-level invocations.
-For any stack trace $s$ containing $t$, we define $f_{\text{rightmost}} \in s$ as the rightmost function call in the trace—this corresponds to the location where the CPU sample was attributed.
-The function $C(f_{\text{rightmost}})$ denotes the cumulative sample count associated with $f_{\text{rightmost}}$ across all relevant stack traces:

-Finally, we get the set of $k$ functions $f_{\text{rightmost}}$ with the highest aggregated sample counts $C(f_{\text{rightmost}})$.
+Finally, we get the set of $K$ functions $f$ with the highest aggregated sample counts $C(f)$.
 After identifying relevant components, we extract relevant code snippets as self-contained units for optimization.
-Our methodology allows both class-level and method-level optimizations.
+An example performance profile generated after applying our performance hotspot identification function is shown in~\cref{fig:hotspot}.
+Each tuple contains the target function name and its corresponding sample count from the profiling output.